You are currently on Hearing Direct UKGo to the US Website

 Despite the increase in availability of small RIC and thin-tubing BTE products, many people still prefer the idea of in the canal hearing aids.
 For most people without hearing aid experience, ITC (in-the-canal) or ITE (in-the-ear) hearing aids are still thought to offer a more cosmetic fit and many people ask for these initially when investigating hearing aids for the first time.

 Most manufacturers distinguish between the ITC and ITEs, usually on the basis of size.
 ITC hearing aids are generally manufactured smaller than ITEs (the ‘ear’ part of the description referring to the product filling some of the actual concha or bowl part of the outer ear, rather than just the canal and entrance to the canal sections).
-ITEs may also be further categorised as ‘full-shell’ or ‘half-shell,’ which describes how much of the concha section will be filled.
+ITEs may also be further categorized as ‘full-shell’ or ‘half-shell,’ which describes how much of the concha section will be filled.

 As its name suggests, ITCs are hearing aids which fit into the ear canal, all the components sit within a casing, usually known as a shell.